 666ml lime juice

-To chill everything as fast as possible I put the framboise in the refrigerator the night before and the aperol and tequila in the freezer (they have enough alcohol to not freeze).
+To chill everything as fast as possible I put the framboise in the refrigerator the night before and the aperol and tequila in the freezer (they have enough alcohol and/or sugar to not freeze).
 The water was stirred with ice to bring it down to just above freezing.

 I then funneled the liquid into the bottles (mindful of the head space) and then put them in buckets of iced water.
 Assembling everything is pretty quick if you have the right containers and a nice space to spread out.

 I aspired to have at least 7 g/L of dissolved gas in the drink to make it quite sparkling.

 7 * .75 = 5.25 grams for a 750ml

 7 * 1.5 = 10.5 grams for a 1.5 ml magnum

 Soon I started making mistakes that should be easy to avoid if you are aware of them.

 For mistake no. 1, the first 750 ml bottle was filled all the way to 750 ml which means that there was very little head space.
 This bottle took on gas at a miserably slow rate.

 To correct mistake no. 1, for the second 750 ml bottle which was filled to 750ml I poured out about 2 ounces which drastically accelerated carbonation.